chef/automate/components/docs-chef-io/content/automate/servicenow_integration_reference.md

 ## Discovery

-[ServiceNow](https://www.servicenow.com/) Discovery feature finds applications and devices on your network, and then updates the CMDB with the information it finds.
+[ServiceNow](https://www.servicenow.com/) Discovery feature finds applications and devices on your network, and then updates the Configuration Management Database (CMDB) with the information it finds.
 It discovers both physical and logical components, including virtual machines, servers, storage, databases, applications, and more.

 Refer [Discovery](https://docs.servicenow.com/bundle/paris-it-operations-management/page/product/discovery/reference/r-discovery.html) page for information on Discovery and its types.